hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="googlecloudkmsrotatekey"></a>
 # **GoogleCloudKMSRotateKey**
-> void GoogleCloudKMSRotateKey (string key, string gcpkmsMountPath = null)
+> void GoogleCloudKMSRotateKey (string key, string gcpkmsMountPath = "gcpkms", TimeSpan? wrapTTL = null)

 Rotate a crypto key to a new primary version